-The recipe I chose to play with was her Fig, Ricotta, and Honey Tartine.
-I loved Ginny’s description of the dish, and her photos are mouthwatering; I was disappointed that I could not find fresh figs anywhere nearby, so I decided to use local peaches instead.
+I was disappointed that I couldn’t find fresh figs anywhere nearby, so I decided to use local peaches instead.

 A tartine is the French name for an open-faced sandwich.
-Tartines are usually made with bread, but Ginny used flatbread in hers so I followed her lead.
+Tartines are usually made with bread, but this recipe uses flatbread.
 I served it as an appetizer at one of the big meals we did over at my dad’s house while my brother was in town with his sweet family this past week.

 To compile the tartine, you just spread a little ricotta on your (flat)bread, then add sliced peaches.
 I used snippets of basil on mine, but you could use arugula, baby salad greens, or a different herb, if you wish.
 I put a little salami on half of the tartine: I would have used prosciutto if I’d had some.
 Because mine was more of a savory dish, I finished it with a drizzle of olive oil instead of honey.